ARUNKUMAAR-R/strapi/README.md

 # strapi

-Just Raise the PR with loom video and Readme updated file
+Just Raise the PR with loom video and Readme updated file.